 When you’re looking for information on a topic, your first instinct is probably to search the catalog.
 What do you do if everything on that subject is checked out, or you just can’t find what you’re looking for?

-The online resources that are available to (pretty much) all Pima County Public Library card holders anywhere and anyone using a computer in the library can fill in the gaps that print materials leave, whether they’re unavailable or just not there (BTW, you can request anything you think would be useful to yourself and the community, but it might not always be prompt or available).
+The online resources that are available to (pretty much) all Pima County Public Library card holders anywhere and anyone using a computer in the library can fill in the gaps that print materials leave, whether they’re unavailable or just not there (BTW, you can requestopens a new window anything you think would be useful to yourself and the community, but it might not always be prompt or available).

 In the meantime, do you have a requirement for non-googleable results, or want something that is more reliable than Wikipedia?
 These could be good for you:

-For general research on a topic, try Academic OneFile.
+For general research on a topic, try Academic OneFileopens a new window.
 This is where you can find analytical essays and news/magazine articles about your topic.

 Looking for the story of particular people or families?
-Have a look at Ancestry Library Edition (only available in the library) and Genealogy Connect.
+Have a look at Ancestry Library Editionopens a new window (only available in the library) and Genealogy Connectopens a new window.
 They not only have records and family collections, but books and other materials about certain groups and time periods.
-You can even go on the Arizona Genealogy site and find birth and death certificates from over a century ago.
+You can even go on the Arizona Genealogyopens a new window site and find birth and death certificates from over a century ago.